Tipton County, Indiana

 Tipton County is a county in the U.S. state of Indiana, located north of the state capital of Indianapolis.
-According to the 2010 census, it had a population of 15,936, a decrease of 3.9% from its 2000 population of 16,577.
+According to the 2020 census, it had a population of 15,359.
 Its county seat is Tipton.
 The county has four incorporated towns with a total population of about 7,000, as well as many small unincorporated communities.
 It is divided into six townships which provide local services.
 Three Indiana state roads and one U.S. Route cross the county, as do two railroad lines.
 Before the arrival of non-indigenous settlers in the early 19th century, the area was inhabited by several Native American tribes.
 The county was officially established in 1844, one of the last Indiana counties to be settled.
 Tipton and Howard Counties were established by the same legislative action on January 15.

 History

 Prior to the arrival of non-indigenous settlers in the 1830s, the area of Tipton County was inhabited by the Miami and Delaware tribes.
 Tipton County was formed in 1844.
 It was named for John Tipton, a soldier of the Battle of Tippecanoe in 1811.
 Tipton served as United States Senator for Indiana from 1831 until shortly before his death in 1839.
 The first murder in the county occurred in October 1851.
 Harvey Moon killed Andrew Hornbeck with a knife.
 Moon was tried in Indianapolis, as a jury could not be empaneled in Tipton County.
 He was sentenced to five years in prison.
 He escaped prison and was not recaptured.